awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

    He chooses his name \(the Identity menu\) on the navigation bar, and then chooses **Switch Role**\.

-   If this is the first time David tries to access the Switch Role page this way, he will first land on a first\-run **Switch Role** page\.
+   If this is the first time that David tries to access the Switch Role page this way, he will first land on a first\-run **Switch Role** page\.
 This page provides additional information on how switching roles can enable users to manage resources across AWS accounts\.
 David must choose the **Switch Role** button on this page to complete the rest of this procedure\.

 1. Next, in order to access the role, David must manually type the Production account ID number \(`999999999999`\) and the role name \(`UpdateApp`\)\.

-   Also, to help him stay aware of which role \(and associated permissions\) are currently active, he types `PRODUCTION` in the **Display Name** text box, selects the red color option, and then chooses **Switch Role**\.
+   Also, David wants to monitor which roles \(and associated permissions\) are currently active\.
+To keep track of this information, he types `PRODUCTION` in the **Display Name** text box, selects the red color option, and then chooses **Switch Role**\.

 1. David can now use the Amazon S3 console to work with the Amazon S3 bucket, or any other resource to which the `UpdateApp` role has permissions\.

 1. When he is done with the work he needs to do, David can return to his original permissions\.
 To do that, he chooses the **PRODUCTION **role display name on the navigation bar and then chooses **Back to David @ 111111111111**\.

-1. The next time David wants to switch roles and chooses the Identity menu in the navigation bar, he sees the PRODUCTION entry still there from last time\.
+1. The next time that David wants to switch roles and chooses the Identity menu in the navigation bar, he sees the PRODUCTION entry still there from last time\.
 He can simply choose that entry to switch roles immediately without having to reenter the account ID and role name\.

 ### Switch Roles \(AWS CLI\)<a name="switch-cli-tutorial_cross-account-with-roles"></a>

  If David needs to work in the Production environment at the command line, he can do so by using the [AWS CLI](http://aws.amazon.com/cli/)\.
 He runs the `aws sts assume-role` command and passes the role ARN to get temporary security credentials for that role\.
 He then configures those credentials in environment variables so subsequent AWS CLI commands work using the role's permissions\.
-While David is using the role, he cannot use his power\-user privileges in the Development account because only one set of permissions can be in effect at a time\.
+While David is using the role, he cannot use his power\-user privileges in the Development account\.
+The reason is that only one set of permissions can be in effect at a time\.

 Note that all access keys and tokens are examples only and cannot be used as shown\.
 Replace with the appropriate values from your live environment\.